blockbasenetwork/smartcontracts/blockbase.contracts.md

 ---

 This action will allow the {{ owner }} to end the service of the chain.
 This action enables a sidechain owner to delete the sidechain and clear the tables of their data.
 This action will receive and be paid by the {{ owner }}

+<h1 class="contract">extendwrktime</h1>

+---
+spec_version: "0.2.0"
+title: Extend Work Time
+summary: 'Allows the producer to extend his work time'
+icon:
+---

+Action ran in the smartcontract that will allow the {{ producer }} to extend his work time in a sidechain.
+This action enables the producer to increase his work time in a certain sidechain, submitting a {{ worktimeToAddInSeconds }} for the desired work time.
+This action will receive the {{ owner }} of the chain, the {{ producer }} that is requesting the time extension and the {{ worktimeToAddInSeconds }} for the desired extension.
+This action will be paid by the {{ producer }}